 \section{Introduction}

-The qualification for the UEFA European Championship 2020, commonly known as UEFA Euro 2020, gives senior men's national football teams a secondary route to compete in the final tournament.
-In contrast to previous editions, the contestants of the play-offs are not be determined by the results of the qualifying group stage but based on the inaugural season 2018-19 of the UEFA Nations League.
-Therefore, the relevant regulation \citep{UEFA2018c} has got some attention even in the mainstream media \citep{Guyon2019d}.
+The 2020 UEFA European Football Championship, commonly known as UEFA Euro 2020 or simply Euro 2020, is the official championship of men's national football teams, organised by the Union of European Football Associations (UEFA).\footnote{~On 17 March 2020, UEFA has announced that the tournament would be delayed by a year due to the coronavirus pandemic.
+The play-off matches have been postponed until further notice on 1 April 2020.
+Nonetheless, we will refer to this event as UEFA Euro 2020.} Its qualifying play-offs provide a secondary route for the teams to compete in the final tournament.
+In contrast to previous editions, the contestants of the play-offs are not determined by the results of the qualifying group stage but based on the inaugural season 2018-19 of the UEFA Nations League (UNL).
+Therefore, the relevant regulation \citep{UEFA2018c} has got some attention even in the mainstream media \citep{Guyon2019c}.
 Since these rules have never been used before but are rather complicated, they may contain more imperfections than usual.
 The current note will identify two potential problems.

 Analysis of sports rules from a theoretical perspective remains an important duty of scientific research since tournament design is a matter of significant financial concern for all stakeholders, and a matter of personal interest for millions of fans \citep{Szymanski2003}.
-As sports are of great interest to a high percentage of the world's population, there are few more important topics that could be researched into \citep{Wright2014}.
+As sports are of great interest to a high percentage of the world's population, they are important topics to be researched into \citep{Wright2014}.